-The maximum loan amount is R 40m.
-Interest is due half-yearly at JIBAR plus 250 base points with a termination date of 31 December 2021 and has flexible repayment terms.
+The sanctioned loan amount is R 40m and availed loan amount is R32.75m.
+Interest is due half-yearly at JIBAR plus 250 base points with a termination date of 31 December 2023 and has flexible repayment terms.
 The loan may be paid in whole or part earlier than the termination date.